The Nest

 Real Estate Escalation Clause Tips

 It is important to note that the decision to accept an escalation clause is entirely up to the seller.
 Sometimes, sellers prefer that buyers submit their initial offers without including an escalation clause.
 This could be because sellers want to avoid the confusion and extra time it takes to process multiple offers.
-However, under the right circumstances, escalation clauses can greatly benefit sellers, as they almost always ensure that they will receive the highest possible purchase price for their home.
+However, under the right circumstances, escalation clauses can greatly benefit sellers, as they almost always ensure they receive their home’s highest purchase price.

 Buyers who include escalation clauses clearly state the maximum amount they are willing to offer for a home.
-For example, if your initial bid is $410,000 with an escalation clause allowing you to counter-bid up to $430,000 and no other bids, your initial offer remains.
+For example, your initial offer remains if your initial bid is $410,000 with an escalation clause allowing you to counter-bid up to $430,000 and no other bids.

 Bottom Line

 An escalation clause can be a powerful tool in a competitive real estate market.
 It allows buyers to automatically increase their offers to outbid other potential buyers, simplifying the bidding process and increasing the chances of securing the property.
-However, buyers should be aware of potential drawbacks, such as revealing their willingness to pay and possibly deterring some sellers.
-It’s always advisable to consult with a real estate professional to determine if it is appropriate for your specific situation.
+However, buyers should be aware of possible drawbacks, such as revealing their willingness to pay and possibly deterring some sellers.
+It’s always advisable to consult with a real estate professional to determine whether it suits your situation.

 Written By: Georges Benoliel